bmuschko/ckad-prep/8-bonus.md

 ### Setting the namespace per context

 At the beginning of each question you will be provided a command you need to run in order to perform the operations against a specific cluster.
 Run the command at the beginning of each question.
-Additionally, you can also set the namespace for the question with the same command to avoid having to the type the `--namespace=<namespace-of-question>` parameter with every operation.
+Additionally, you can also [set the namespace for the question as a preference](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/#setting-the-namespace-preference) to avoid having to the type the `--namespace=<namespace-of-question>` parameter with every operation.

 ```bash
 $ kubectl config set-context <context-of-question> --namespace=<namespace-of-question>